The Manakov-Zakharov-Ward model as an integrable decoupling limit of the membrane: Introduction

-Originally introduced by Manakov and Zakharov \cite{Manakov:1981} for the case of $G=\mathrm{SU}(2)$, the model was shown to be solvable by the inverse scattering transform.
-It supports soliton solutions localised in all spatial directions and does not show classical scattering, an identifying feature of integrability \cite{Ward:1988}.
-Ward \cite{Ward:1988} further demonstrated that for the model to have a well-defined energy functional, the vector $v$ must be \textit{space-like}, although its integrability remains unaffected by the nature of $v$.
-The MZW-model possesses an infinite hierarchy of conserved charges arising from its Lax pair and zero-curvature formulation \cite{Ward:1988}.
-Although only the energy-momentum tensor yields local, finite Noether charges, Ioannidou and Ward constructed an infinite sequence of non-local but finite conserved charges using integrals of the currents and its powers \cite{Ioannidou:1995he}.
-These charges reflect the underlying loop-algebra and twistor-theoretic structure of the model \cite{Mason:1990}, and parallel the hierarchy of integrable flows found in systems such as the matrix KP-hierarchy \cite{Dimakis:1999sw}.
+with a complex spectral parameter $z$ and appropriate reality conditions.
+The group valued field $g$ is reproduced as $g(\sigma) = \tilde{g}(\sigma,0)$.
+Using this overdetermined linear system, one can construct soliton solutions.
+The MZW model supports soliton solutions localised in all spatial directions and does not show classical scattering for lump solitons, an identifying feature of integrability \cite{Ward:1988}.
+Ioannidou and Ward constructed an infinite sequence of non-local but finite conserved charges using integrals of the currents and its powers \cite{Ioannidou:1995he}.
+These charges reflect the underlying loop-algebra and twistor-theoretic structure of the model \cite{Mason:1990}, and parallel the hierarchy of integrable flows found in systems such as the matrix KP-hierarchy \cite{Dimakis:2007wv}.
 This integrable structure also governs soliton interactions and scattering phenomena \cite{Ioannidou:1999}.

 Recently, the MZW-model has reemerged in the context of higher-dimensional Chern–Simons theory \cite{Costello:2017dso,Costello:2018gyb}, a unifying framework for integrable $\sigma$-models associated with Lie group symmetries.
 In this setting, the MZW-model appears as a special case in certain higher-dimensional generalisations \cite{Bittleston:2020hfv,Schenkel:2024dcd}.
 Partly because of its breaking of Lorentz invariance, it was not obvious in which physical settings the MZW-model appears.
 Moreover, it seemed unlikely that the MZW-model will play a role in membrane dynamics since it assumes a flat metric on $\Sigma$ in contrast to the dynamical induced metric of the bosonic membrane.
-However, this article will show that the MZW-model can be obtained as a post-Newtonian or large-wrapping decoupling limit of the bosonic membrane.
+However, this article will show that the MZW-model can be obtained as a large-wrapping decoupling limit of the bosonic membrane.